 I studied biochemistry at Edinburgh University and during my final year I applied for every graduate position in every big company I could think of.
 And some I had never even heard of.
 I interviewed with lots of companies all over the UK.
 I got exactly zero offers by the time I graduated.
-So I applied for a role as a ‘resourcer’ at a local, family-run IT recruitment firm in Edinburgh and was fortunate enough to start my career in sales right there.
+So I applied for a role as a resourcer at a local, family-run IT recruitment firm in Edinburgh and was fortunate enough to start my career in sales right there.

-Unfortunately, Interliant didn’t last too long but I got to learn about the application service provider model (what we call cloud computing today).
+Unfortunately, Interliant didn’t last too long but I got to learn about the application service provider model (what we call the Cloud today).
 And I got to work with another great manager, who hired me as a freelance CRM consultant in his next role at Rackspace to help them implement Onyx.

-Increase CRM was sold in 2009, just before Microsoft launched their CRM Online service in the UK, and I set up Customery and went freelancing again.
+Increase CRM was sold in 2009, just before Microsoft launched their Dynamics CRM Online service in the UK, and I set up Customery and went freelancing again.
 I got involved in some bigger projects: some agile, some traditional.
 Most were successful.
 Some less so.
 The agile projects seemed to correlate with rewarding work and successful outcomes.
 So when I moved to Los Angeles in 2012 and started leading the SoCal CRM practice at Slalom Consulting, we used Scrum as our preferred methodology and delivered some great agile CRM projects with some fantastic clients like Advantage Sales & Marketing and American Homes 4 Rent.